2026 United States House of Representatives election in the United States Virgin Islands

-The 2026 United States House of Representatives election in the United States Virgin Islands election in the United States Virgin Islands will be held on November 3, 2026, to elect a non-voting delegate to represent the United States Virgin Islands' at-large congressional district in the United States House of Representatives.
+The 2026 United States House of Representatives election in the United States Virgin Islands election will be held on November 3, 2026, to elect the territory's delegate to the United States House of Representatives to represent the United States Virgin Islands' at-large congressional district.
+The election will coincide with races for other federal and U.S. Virgin Islander territorial offices, including the larger U.S. Virgin Islands general election, as well as the nationwide 2026 United States House of Representatives elections and the 2026 United States elections.

+Incumbent Democratic delegate Stacey Plaskett, first elected in 2014 with 90.7% of the vote, originally filed paperwork to run for re-election, but instead chose to run for governor of the Virgin Islands in 2026.